skn01/pigrepo/README.md

 # pigrepo
-- Scoop scripts to extract data from Oracle/MySQL datasource and track metadata and lineage
+- Scoop scripts to extract data from Oracle/MySQL datasource (full, incremental and change data capture) and track metadata and lineage
 - Pig scripts to apply business transformatiuon logic and create datamarts